OUR

 Fast-Track Cities piloted three peer support services in HIV clinics.
 The peer support teams worked as part of the multi-disciplinary NHS team to improve quality of life for patients, increase well-being and signpost people living with HIV to other services like welfare benefit advice, food banks, housing, immigration and mental health services.
 This approach delivered a 12 fold increase in referrals to peer support, and in one clinic 85% of complex patients achieved an untransmissible HIV status.

-Our work programme 2023-25
+Our work programme 2023-26

-Fast-Track Cities London’s work programme for the next two years is based on helping the HIV sector to deliver the four key pillars of the HIV Action Plan for England and supports the priorities in London’s Evolving HIV care report.
+Fast-Track Cities London’s work programme for the next three years is based on helping the HIV sector to deliver the four key pillars of the HIV Action Plan for England and supports the priorities in London’s Evolving HIV care report.

-The 2023-25 work plan builds on the successful previous three years of cross-sector partnership work.
+The 2023-26 work plan builds on the successful previous three years of cross-sector partnership work.
 This includes extensive consultation and engagement with the HIV voluntary sector and community since 2019, to build the roadmap to zero and evolving HIV care priorities for London.

 The HIV action plan pillars relating to the London system include: